 COMING IN MARCH

-See exclusive footage from Michael Voltaggio and Mariana van Zeller’s conversations with the opposing sides and hear their final thoughts not seen on camera.
+See exclusive video from Michael Voltaggio and Mariana van Zeller’s conversations with the opposing sides and hear their final thoughts not seen on camera.
 Plus, explore beautiful imagery from each location and get insights from Voltaggio on his first impressions with the local cuisine from each destination.

 Check out Travel Channel on Facebook and Twitter for more exclusive content @TravelChannel #BreakingBorders.